 A first small progress of the “Experimental Data Aesthetics” project

->

-> The EDAe-Project started (it still needs an own website etc.).
+May 2014: The EDAe-Project started (it still needs an own website etc.).
 We made a github and a small blog.
 Ipython is a good tool to note down some ideas in combination with a packet called numpy it can do array manipulation, which is important for data analysis.
-Here is a first Ipython notebook with some code […]
+Here is a first Ipython notebook with […]

->

-> Talk at “Forum für Komputerkultur”
+Talk at “Forum für Komputerkultur”

 On March 24 2014 Studio Algorhythmics was presented in Basel at a local community event called “Forum für Komputerkultur”.
 I was happy to re-join the locals.
 Here some pictures made by Ted Davis.